 to coax the branches towards the sun first free the roots.

-An occasionally published poet, festival storyteller, part time GP, harmonious harpist and jobbing politician my professional life includes translating policy into practice in primary care mental health.
+An occasionally published poet, festival storyteller, former GP, harmonious harpist and jobbing politician my professional life includes translating policy into practice in primary care mental health and wellbeing.

 I met David Hart, former Birmingham Poet Laureate at a Royal College of Psychiatrists Conference in the late 90s where I was holding a workshop on metaphor theory applied to mental health and he was teaching medics about poetry.